Squared Distance Function on the Configuration Space of a planar Spider with Applications to Hooke Energy and Voronoi Distance: Hooke Energy

-\begin{proposition} The Hooke energy $H$ is an affine linear transform of the squared distance function to the center of gravity $Z$.
-The Hooke function is minimal in the center of gravity.
+\begin{proposition} The Hooke energy $H$ is an affine linear transform of the squared distance function to the centre of gravity $Z$.
+The Hooke function is minimal in the centre of gravity.
 Both functions have the same critical point theory. \end{proposition}

 Given weights $w = w_1,\ldots, w_n$ to the Hooke potential, we get a weighted Hooke potential